He has room to talk.

 Don’t let small vision hinder funding for evangelism ministries.

 There’s no pressure here.
 God hasn’t called your church to be Saddleback.
 But I’m pretty sure that he does want to bring people to Jesus through your church.

-- A worksheet to develop your evangelism strategy
+- A planning sheet to develop your evangelism strategy

 - Links to easy, free demographics